 Cross-sell: This strategy is applied when the salesman is more concerned with selling additional items he predicts that you may need rather than selling upgrade versions of the main product.
 Usually, the add-on items complement the main one, whereas less often is the case that non-related items are offered but at such cheap prices that the customers cannot resist.

 In our example, you may be persuaded to buy another complementary add-on item that your chosen iPhone 16Gb version may need, here it is a protection case.

-Why is upselling and cross-selling so important?
+Why are upselling and cross-selling effective selling tactics?

 Much as these two strategies are very simple and commonplace, they bring valuable benefits to your business if well-executed.
 Many online stores have seen incredible increase in revenue by applying upsell and cross-sell tactics in smart ways.